The Young Offenders (film): Plot

-In a rare show of intellelect, Conor tricks Ray into thinking Billy stole the coke and a struggle ensues where Mairéad ends up knocking out both Ray and Billy, and both are arrested.
+In a rare show of intellect, Conor tricks Ray into thinking Billy stole the coke and a struggle ensues where Mairéad ends up knocking out both Ray and Billy, and both are arrested.
 Conor and Jock spin the tale to paint Healy as a hero to the media, to his chagrin, while Jock is put into foster care with Conor and his mother due to his abusive upbringing.